Code-Institute-Submissions/sneakerfans-ms3/README.md

 On successfully signing up and logging in users are directed to their profile page.
 They are also given a welcome message using the Flask flash() method.
 I have used javascript to give all flash messages an auto timeout and also the option to manually close.
 Once users have access to their profile page they can now add their favourite sneakers using a call to action button that is wired to a simple form that writes to the mongodb database.
 Once a user has added to the database they now have the option to edit and delete everything on their profile page.
 Users will not have access to edit or delete any other users data.

 ### Add sneakers
 When a use clicks on the add sneakers button they are directed to a form which allows them to pick the category/ add the sneaker name/ add the release year/ A description of the sneaker and add an image url.
 The user name and date it was added to the database with is taken care of in the backend function.
 I have used jinja templating to inject all of the database information the user adds to attractive image cards.
 I have also added a backup feature of using the one-error html attribute to add a back up image in case the image url is broken.
 Sneaker collectors will find the humour in this back up image as I have used an image from a 1980s Air jordan commercial of a pair of sneakers that were banned by the NBA when they were first released.
-I used photoshop to add the text "No image available"
+I used photoshop to add the text "No image available".

 ![Image not available](static/images/error-image.png)

 ### Edit Sneakers